TouhouOML/thsource.js/README.md

 3. The soundtrack matching logic is currently very broken, and fail to match many soundtracks.

-4. It requests the API repetitively per play, which shouldn't happen.
-   Information about the whole album should be pre-requested.

 5. Need a fallback in-page popup window if system notification API is unavailable.